-D. Patent Transfers and the Emerging Market for Ideas
+5.4 Patent Transfers and the Emerging Market for Ideas

 To directly establish that the rail network contributed to the rise of a market for ideas, we next examine changes in the buying and selling of patents after a network connection was established.
 Figure 3F displays estimates of equation (1) documenting a relative increase in such patent transfers in connected municipalities as the network was rolled out.
-Table 4 presents OLS (panel A) and and 2SLS (panel B) estimates of equation (2) where the outcome is a binary indicator for whether a municipality has at least one patent transfer or the number of transfers per capita.
-The OLS and 2SLS estimates reported in column 1 suggest that a network connection increased the probability of a patent transfer by roughly 2.0 and 4.4 percentage points, respectively.
-When moving from the extensive to the intensive margin in column 5, we find an increase of 0.09 transfers per capita, which corresponds to about 0.5 SDs.36
+Table 4 presents OLS (panel A) and and 2SLS (panel B) estimates of equation (2) where the outcome is a binary indicator for whether a municipality has at least one patent transfer, or the number of transfers per capita.
+The OLS and 2SLS estimates reported in column 1 suggests that a network connection increased the probability of a patent transfer by roughly 2 and 4.4 percentage points, respectively.
+When moving from the extensive to the intensive margin in column 5, we find an increase of 0.09 transfers per capita, which corresponds to about 0.5 SDs.

-To establish that this increased trade in patents takes place along the network, we separately study transfers between a buyer and a seller that are both located in a municipality connected to the network, and transfers where at least one of them is located in a nonconnected municipality.
-In columns 2 to 4 and 6 to 8, we document that the increase in patent sales is entirely driven by transfers between buyers and sellers that are both located in connected municipalities.
-Notably, we find little evidence that transfers increase to nonconnected locations or any increase in transfers within the municipality
+To establish that this increased trade in patents takes place along the network, we separately study transfers between a buyer and a seller that are both located in a municipality connected to the network, and transfers where at least one of them is located in a non-connected municipality.
+In columns 2-4 and 6-8, we document that the increase in patent sales is entirely driven by transfers between buyers and sellers that are both located in connected municipalities.
+Notably, we find little evidence that transfers increase to non-connected locations, nor any increase in transfers within the municipality itself.
+Thus, the increase in patent transfers is likely due to improved connectivity of only depends on patent classes with non-zero patents (see Bar & Leiponen, 2012).